From BR Bullpen

 Medlen was one of the starting pitchers named to Team USA for the 2013 World Baseball Classic in mid-January 2013, but a week later, he asked that his name be removed from the roster as he and his wife were expecting their first child at the time of the tournament.
 Looked upon as one of the key starters for the Braves in 2013, he did not disappoint, putting up a record of 15-12, 3.11 in 32 games.
 He pitched 197 innings and struck out 157 batters, while walking only 47.
 The Braves won the NL East title handily and was given the ball for Game 1 of the NLDS against the Los Angeles Dodgers on October 3rd.
 Facing Clayton Kershaw, he needed to pitch a great game to get the Braves started on the right foot, but alas he gave up a pair of runs in both the 2nd and 3rd innings, gave up a 5th run in the 4th, then put the first two men on in the 5th before giving way to Luis Ayala.
 The Braves could not dig out of that early hole and he was charged with the 6-1 loss.

 On March 9, 2014, Medlen left a spring training start in the 4th inning with what was thought to be an elbow injury.
 He was first diagnosed with a right forearm strain, putting in jeopardy his designation as the team's opening day starter, then an MRI revealed ligament damage in his elbow.
-He went to meet Dr. James Andrews who had performed Tommy John surgery on that same elbow in August of 2010.
+He went to meet Dr. James Andrews who had performed Tommy John surgery on that same elbow in August of 2010, who confirmed the verdict.
+He thus underwent the surgery for a second time, putting him out for the year.
 As a result of Medlen's injury, the Braves went out and signed free agent Ervin Santana on March 12th.

 Notable Achievements